- Title

 - Curatorial Notes

-During the late sixteenth and especially seventeenth centuries in Iran, the increased popularity of paintings independent of text illustration gave rise to new artistic developments in which portraiture was paramount.
+During the late sixteenth and especially the seventeenth century in Iran, the increased popularity of paintings independent of text but intended for placement in albums gave rise to new artistic developments in which portraiture was paramount.
 More generic representations than exacting likenesses, such portraits depicted not only sophisticated and refined courtly figures but a variety of other types as well, including mendicants, soldiers, foreigners, and peasants.
 By the mid-seventeenth century, translucent washes of color applied over drawings, emphasizing bold calligraphic lines, had replaced the rich opaque colors previously favored.
-This charming tinted drawing is inscribed with the name Riza-yi ‘Abbasi, the preeminent painter of his day, and dated 4th of Safar AH 1044 (July 11, AD 1634).
+This charming tinted drawing, likely a folio detached from an album, is inscribed with the name Riza-yi ‘Abbasi, the preeminent painter of his day, and dated 4th of Safar AH 1044 (July 11, 1634 CE).

 - Selected Bibliography